AaronTraas/Clash-Royale-Clan-Tools/README.rst

   --canonical_url URL  Canonical URL for this site.
 Used for setting the
-                       rel=canonical link in the web site, as well as generating the robots.txt and sitemap.xml
+                       rel=canonical link in the web site, as well as generating the robots.txt and sitemap.xml --debug              Turns on debug mode
+  --version            List the version of crtools.

 ==================================================
 Optional config file